 4. Choosing A Dead-End Or Misguided Training Path

 There are many things you need to learn and do to truly succeed as a professional hypnotist.
-Many trainings focus mainly on learning hypnosis inductions and scripts, and then cut students loose to fend for themselves.
+Many pieces of training focus mainly on learning hypnosis inductions and scripts and then cut students loose to fend for themselves.
 The result is that the training manuals gather dust.
 Students go back to their regular lives, the only difference being that they got the t-shirt that says “I am a certified hypnotist.”